-- Pregnancy at the advanced age (more than 40 years) or any health issue which negatively affects ovarian response.
+- Pregnancy at an advanced age (more than 40 years) or any health issue which negatively affects ovarian response.

 - Women have previous medical history POR, which indicates prior conventional stimulation conducted by administering more than 149 IU Follicle-stimulating Hormone (FSH), regularly gives less than 3 oocytes.

 - An ovarian reserve test provides an abnormal result with less than 5 to 7 antral follicle count or lower level of antimullerian hormone i.e. less than 0.5 to 1.1 ng/ml.